 Today, this house is known as the Kalčičevi.
 The origin of this household name was always a bit ambiguous but there was always a suspicion that a family with the surname Kalčič one lived here.
 Through our studies, we discovered that the original surname at this house was indeed Kalčič, although at this time, we do not know where this family originated.
 This surname only existed at this house for a short time as Miha Šutej (likely from Sečje Selo) moved in soon after the suspected construction date of this house.

 The oldest record we have found to date for a person from this house is for Peter Kalčič b.
-1765 and his wife Katarina Ostronič b.
 1765.
-Together they had at least 2 children, including:
+He married Katarina Ostronič b.
+1765.
+Together, they had at least 2 children, including:

 1B.
 Ana Kalčič b.
 1803, died at the age of 28.
 At this time, it is unknown if she was ever married or had children.